nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

+2021-4-29

+12:40  Last night at aound 22:00 664-Cypress hub went down.
+We are working to restore it as soon as possible.
+You can follow progress on slack in the #support channel, or check here regularly.

 2021-3-14

 4:00pm Our Rivington hub was having problems with a new antenna for an hour or two.
 We've switched back to a working antenna and it should be ok now.
 This was affecting Lower East Side connections.